 But do you need specific tools, specific skills?
 Are you strong enough to do the tasks?
 Do you need special protection, magnified eye-sight, superb balancing, or maybe the ability to be bent or be hunched over for a long period of time?

 The steps in the project may be easy to follow, but if you can’t easily perform them, the project should be scrapped.

 Do You Have the Space to Do the Project?

-Some DIY projects require a large amount of space for things to be assembled, to dry or even to lay out all the components.
+Some DIY projects require a large space for things to be assembled, to dry, or even to lay out all the components.
 Make sure you have a location where you can do the project without having to accommodate other things that are going on.

 If you are using your kitchen, will you be able to make your meals and not disturb your project?
 Trying to build something in a confined space may be extremely challenging and impact your ability to do it properly.

 Will You Be Okay with a ‘Wonky’ Looking Finished Item?

 Once you are finished with the project, you could end up with an item that isn’t perfect.
 This is a serious consideration that shouldn’t be taken lightly.
 If you end up heading to the Mall to buy the item, the DIY project was not successful.

 If you are a perfectionist, or only like quality, you need to be truthful when you answer this question.
 Your closet or store room shouldn’t be the end result of your project.